 Hacked Webcam?
 How to Check if Your Webcam is Spying On You

 Did you know it's estimated that ahacking incident occurs every 39 seconds somewhere in the world?
 While these can take many forms, the process of camfecting or illegally taking control of your webcam is growing in popularity.
-But what can you do to stop people from filming and recording your activities?
+But what can you do to stop people hacking into your webcam and recording your activities?

 How to Know if My Webcam Has Been Hacked